-There has been much discussion about the pros and cons of euthanasia.
-The best work on this was done by Professor James Rachels.
+There has been much discussion about the pros and cons of euthanasia, especially given the Covid crisis.
+The best work on this problem of assisted dying was done by Professor James Rachels.
 I shall but reiterate some of his work.

 Ok.
 Which alternative would you choose?
 Well, I would probably choose the third.
 Why?
 It gives me as much time as possible with friends and family while controlling the pain as best possible.
 In the end, I would ask for the final dose, rather than lying in a vegetative state for maybe a day or two, thus costing my family, the hospital and insurance company more money for no good.

 James Rachels died of bladder cancer.
 He finished a book on ehtics while in the hospital.
 I'll leave it to you to determine which choice he made.

 The moral of the story is that it is obvious that at a certain point, death is in the best interest of the patient.
 Now, suppose that society only lets you choose option two.
 You are condemned to a terrible death, trapped inside your ravaged body while others merely shake their head in commiseration.
 (This may be the case of Mrs. Schiavo.
 Though we may think that her expressions are of pleasantness, they could be of pain; the expressions that we have seen on tape are not clear enough.
 If it is the case that she is condemned to pain through our "good intentions," it is a fate worse than death, for there is no way out for her.
 That's tantamount to torture, even though society means well.)
 This is the state of our laws today.

 Let me tell another story.